 Physician Guide to Market Outreach

-Physician outreach is a crucial part of a comprehensive marketing strategy.
-Especially when it comes to launching or growing a specialty practice.
+Physician outreach is a crucial part of a comprehensive marketing strategy — especially when it comes to launching or growing a specialty practice.
 Local physicians and their referral coordinators send patients to specialists they can trust.
-This is why it’s important to position yourself as an expert and a resource as you build those relationships with key providers.
+This is why it’s important to position yourself as an expert and resource as you build those relationships with key providers.
 This might mean that you’re personally building bridges with targeted referral sources or you may appoint a friendly face from your practice to make these visits on your behalf.
 This should be a trusted, outgoing member of your care team or another representative of your practice like a referral coordinator, marketing specialist or physician liaison.